openvinotoolkit/training_extensions/pytorch_toolkit/super_resolution/README_text.md

-# Super Resolution for scanned text images
+# Super Resolution for Scanned Text Images

-The tinny model to upscale scanned images with text.
-The model used `ConvTranspose2d` layer instead of `PixelShuffle` as result the model can be launched on GPU and MYRIAD devices and Inference Engine support `reshape` function.
+The tiny model to upscale scanned images with text.
+The model uses the `ConvTranspose2d` layer instead of `PixelShuffle`, so the model can be launched on GPU and MYRIAD devices and Inference Engine support `reshape` function.

-## Train and evaluation
+## Train and Evaluation

-### Prepare dataset
+### Prepare Dataset

 Create two directories for train and test images.
-Train images may have any resolution more than `path_size`.
+Train images may have any resolution higher than the `path_size`.
-Validation images should have resolution like `path_size`.
+Validation images should have the resolution like the `path_size`.

 ```
 ./data